Unfaithful (2002 film): Critical response

-Stephen Holden in The New York Times praised the "taut, economical screenplay" that "digs into its characters' marrow (and into the perfectly selected details of domestic life) without wasting a word.
-That screenplay helps to ground a film whose visual imagination hovers somewhere between soap opera and a portentous pop surrealism."
-USA Today gave the film three-and-a-half out of four and Mike Clark wrote, "Diane Lane also reaches a new career plateau with her best performance since 1979's A Little Romance."
-In his review for The Washington Post, Stephen Hunter wrote, "In the end, Unfaithful leaves you dispirited and grumpy: All that money spent, all that talent wasted, all that time gone forever, and for what?
+Stephen Holden in The New York Times praised the "taut, economical screenplay" that "digs into its characters' marrow (and into the perfectly selected details of domestic life)."
+He liked how the film's "visual imagination hovers somewhere between soap opera and a portentous pop surrealism."
+Mike Clark of USA Today gave it 3½ out of four, writing that Lane "reaches a new career plateau with her best performance since 1979's A Little Romance."
+Stephen Hunter of The Washington Post wrote that the film left him feeling "dispirited and grumpy: All that money spent, all that talent wasted, all that time gone forever, and for what?
 It's an ill movie that bloweth no man to good."
-David Ansen, in his review for Newsweek, wrote, "Unfaithful shows what a powerful, sexy, smart filmmaker Lyne can be.
+David Ansen of Newsweek wrote that the film "shows what a powerful, sexy, smart filmmaker Lyne can be.
 It's a shame he substitutes the mechanics of suspense for the real suspense of what goes on between a man and a woman, a husband and a wife."
-Andrew Sarris, in his review for the New York Observer, wrote, "Ultimately Unfaithful is escapism in its purest form, and I am willing to experience it on that level, even though with all the unalloyed joy on display, there's almost no humor," and concluded that it was "one of the very few mainstream movies currently directed exclusively to grown-ups".
+Andrew Sarris, of the New York Observer, wrote it was "escapism in its purest form, and I am willing to experience it on that level, even though with all the unalloyed joy on display, there's almost no humor," concluding it was "one of the very few mainstream movies currently directed exclusively to grown-ups".

 Accolades

 The studio campaign's theme consisted of what the studio called the film's "iconic scene": Constance recalling her first tryst with Paul as she takes a train home.
 According to Tom Rothman, chairman of Fox Filmed Entertainment, "That scene captured the power of her performance.
 It's what everyone talked about after they saw her."
 Four days before the New York Film Critics Circle's vote, Lane was given a career tribute by the Film Society of Lincoln Center.
 A day before that, Lyne held a dinner for the actress at the Four Seasons Hotel.
 Critics and award voters were invited to both.
-Lane won the National Society of Film Critics, the New York Film Critics Circle awards and was nominated for a Golden Globe and an Academy Award for Best Actress.
+Lane won the National Society of Film Critics, the New York Film Critics Circle awards and was nominated for a Golden Globe and an Academy Award for Best Actress, losing the latter to Nicole Kidman in The Hours.
 Entertainment Weekly ranked Unfaithful the 27th on their "50 Sexiest Movies Ever" list.